Last updated Sep. 16, 2023 by Charles Zemub

 - Restaurants and bars: All expenses you incur in restaurants or bars should be added to this category.
 Keep in mind that you can always eat at home or bring your food out.

-- Other expenses: When you incur other expenses that are not essential to your survival, they should be considered as wants as well.
+- Other expenses: When you incur other expenses that are not essential to your survival, they should also be considered as wants.
 Some people prefer to buy any catchy items they come across in the supermarket or online stores.

 If you intend to save money, you should consider avoiding purchasing items you think are non-essential to you and keep the money for another day.